KidPudel/Iggy-s-Vault/languages/golang/go defer.md

-`defer` annotated line placed to the call stack and will fire at the end of scope or at the end
+`defer` annotated line placed to the call stack and will fire at the end of scope or at the end first `defer` is the most "patient" one, he is deferred, until all other processes are done (since `defer` is also a process)

 ```go
 // Function to count words in a string and update the sync.Map